-Having your boiler serviced on a yearly basis is essential to ensure it is operating safely and running effectively.
-When you do have a boiler service, an engineer will visit your home and perform a series of checks on your system.
+Having your boiler serviced on a yearly basis is essential to ensure that it’s operating safely and running efficiently.

 - Visual inspection – your engineer will check that the boiler still meets current standards and requirements and look for any corrosion or leaks.
 They will also visually check the flame in your boiler.